Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 While self-study or online language courses do help, there is no doubt that we need language teachers.

-Of the hundreds of people, I’ve seen learning various languages, only about 10% succeeded in achieving a higher competency level.
+Of the hundreds of people I’ve seen learning various languages, only about 10% succeeded in achieving a higher competency level.

 Guess what?

-Most people who try online or distance learning courses quit sooner than later before achieving any meaningful proficiency.
+Most people who try online or distance learning courses quit sooner rather than later before achieving any meaningful proficiency.

-There can be various reasons such as lack of discipline, right guidance, too many choices thanks to an ever-expanding digital world, classroom interaction, and competition.
+There can be various reasons, such as lack of discipline, right guidance, too many choices thanks to an ever-expanding digital world, classroom interaction, and competition.

 It can be frustrating, but it’s important not to get discouraged.

-The ability to speak with reasonable fluency in any language requires patience, practice, and perseverance, but the advantages are well worth it!
+Speaking reasonably fluently in any language requires patience, practice, and perseverance, but the advantages are well worth it!

 What you need is an experienced teacher and an easy-to-understand language learning methodology.